...

 While low pressure die casting process is ideal for achieving accurate results, it also has disadvantages.

 One disadvantage is that it has a slower cycle due to the low pressure.
-Therefore, the number of parts manufacturable is low, and the parts have a high cost.
+Therefore, the number of parts manufactured is low, and the parts have a high cost.

 Eroded aluminum casting form can occur due to the metal part of the equipment coming in contact with the molten metal.
 This can lead to high maintenance costs, especially in large manufacturing setups.
-Also, the constituents of the equipment metal part can enter the liquid metal, affecting the performance.
+Also, the metal constituents of the equipment can enter the liquid metal, affecting the performance.

 The minimum wall thickness of castings that you can make using the process is about 3mm.
 Therefore, it is unsuitable for making thin-walled parts than high-pressure die casting.